mvp/uhubctl/README.md

 Note that it is highly recommended to have `pkg-config` installed (many platforms provide it by default).

-First, you need to install library libusb-1.0 (version 1.0.12 or later, 1.0.16 or later is recommended):
+First, you need to install library libusb-1.0 (version 1.0.13 or later is required, 1.0.23 or later is recommended):

 * Ubuntu: `sudo apt-get install libusb-1.0-0-dev`
 * Redhat: `sudo yum install libusb1-devel`